 Canada’s 1% Is Incredibly Rich.
 Their Wealth Needs to Be Taxed.

 American leftists look to Canada’s more robust social-welfare state with envy.
-But all is not well north of the border: Canada’s richest families own 120 times their share of the country’s wealth.
+But all is not well north of the border: Canada’s richest families own 120 times more wealth than the rest of the country combined.
 There’s never been a better time to introduce a wealth tax.

 Despite its global reputation as an egalitarian and pluralist place, Canada’s official image has long helped to paper over deep and abiding social fissures at home and abroad.